kojoluh/kojoluh/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m a Snr Software Engineer
-- 🌱 I’m into Cloud development focusing on AWS and Azure, SaaS, Fintech, Payments
+- 🌱 I’m into Cloud development focusing on AWS and Azure, Microservices, SaaS, Fintech, Payments
 - 👯 I’m looking to collaborate on Cloud Development, Serverless Architecture, API development, Microservices using Go, Typescript, NodeJs, NestJs, React, SpringBoot(Java/Kotlin), Python, MySQL, MSSQL, AWS, Azure, etc.
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->